toslali-ibm/llm-d-benchmark/config_explorer/README.md

 - Capacity planning:
   - for any LLM on Hugging Face, determine the per-GPU memory requirement for loading the model and serving requests, taking into account parallelism strategies
   - from workload characteristics in terms of max model length and concurrency, determine the KV cache memory requirement
-- 🚧 Configuration sweep and recommendation (WIP)
+- 🚧 Configuration sweep and recommendation
   - given SLO requirements in terms of TTFT, TPOT, and throughput, visualize the optimal `llm-d` configuration, including Inference Scheduler and vLLM, for achieving the SLO
   - For unseen configurations, predict latency and throughput from a inference performance estimator